hellocoop/wordpress/readme.txt

 You can update your site configuration at [console.hello.coop](https://console.hello.coop/).

+= My blog is on Wordpress.com.
+Why is Hellō not showing up for comments / log in? =

+If you have "Allow users to log in to this site using WordPress.com accounts" enabled under Settings / Security, then you can only use WordPress accounts for logging in, and Hellō is not available.
+If you have "Let visitors use a WordPress.com, Twitter, Facebook, or Google account to comment." enabled under Settings / Discussion, then you can only use WordPress for leaving comments.
+You will need to disable these for Hellō to be available.

 = Where do I submit feature requests or bugs? =

 Please submit to [https://github.com/hellocoop/wordpress/issues](https://github.com/hellocoop/wordpress/issues)